Yandex Cloud

 5. Click Create.

-Connect the WAF profile to a security profileConnect the WAF profile to a security profile
+Connect the WAF profile to the security profileConnect the WAF profile to the security profile

 Management console